daniel-pfeiffer/stringlet/README.md

 - [ ] Implement more traits.

-- [x] Add a macro syntax for align.

 - [ ] `format!()` equivalent `stringlet!(format …)` or `format_stringlet!()`

 - [ ] Integrate into [string-rosetta-rs](https://github.com/rosetta-rs/string-rosetta-rs)